Alfresco/docs-alfresco/microsoft-outlook/latest/config/index.md

 17. Click **Enable upload restrictions** and **Manage** to specify content that can't be uploaded from the Outlook Client.

-    Enter a space delimited list of file extensions or files that you don't want to be uploaded to Alfresco, for example;
+    * Enter a space delimited list of file extensions or files that you don't want to be uploaded to Alfresco, for example;

     ```text
     *.docx *.txt *.xlsx
     ```

     >**Note:** Only content that is uploaded in the Alfresco Outlook Client is restricted.
 If you upload content directly to Alfresco (through Share), it isn't restricted.

+    * Specify the maximum number of files for the folder upload.

+    This limits the number of files that your users can drop at once onto the plugin to reduce server load.

+    * Specify the maximum combined file size in MB.

+    This sets a limit for the folder size that your users can drop onto the plugin.

 18. Click **Apply** to save your settings.